-- Figure 2 compares the number of reportable incidents by type in the years 2013 and 2014.
-Subsequent figures further detail a selection of the different incident types.
+- Figure 2 compares the number of reportable incidents by type in 2014 with the number of reportable incidents for 2015.
+Subsequent figures provide information on the different incident types.

 - Most reportable incidents do not result in threats to the safety of people or the environment.